meszdav/best-day-to-save/README.md

 | 4        | Okt, 2000  | Okt, 2015 | 28       | 31        | 8.9%       | ![5. figure](assets/saving_plan_period_4.png) |
 | 5        | Jan, 2010  | Aug, 2024 | 23       | 3         | 9.1%       | ![6. figure](assets/saving_plan_period_5.png) |

 These results are very surprising for me, because the results are quite different.
 The best and worst day was in all cases different, and the order of the days seems to be random too.
 The difference between the best and worst day is between **4.6%** and **9.1%**.
-However the number of simlulated periods is not enough to make a general statement.
+However the number of simulated periods is not enough to make a general statement.
-The most suprising result for me was the the last scenario is basically the same as the first one.
+The most surprising result for me was the the last scenario is basically the same as the first one.
 Obviously the total worths are different, but the shape of the graph, and the ratio between all the days are basically the same.

 Let`s see the results for 6 different scenarios, where the start of the saving plan is always different, but the end is always the same: